awarrior/hive-metastore-level2cache/README.md

   * patch `EnhancementHelper.java` with `EnhancementHelper.patch`
   * repackage `datanucleus-core-4.1.6.jar` and move to hive lib

 P.S.
-The original method throws 'Cannot lookup meta info for class xxx - nothing found' exception in the second metastore service startup, because Datanucleus fetching Class object from distributed cache does not load that Class and register in the second metastore.
+The exception named 'Cannot lookup meta info for class xxx - nothing found' is threw out at the startup of second Hive Metastore service.
+The reason I found is that Datanucleus fetches Class object from distributed cache through Ehcache and get its metadata directly which is not loaded and registered locally in the second Hive Metastore.

 https://github.com/datanucleus/datanucleus-core/pull/260